-According to the Special Provisions on Labour Protection of Female Employees, pregnant employees are generally given maternity leave of 98 days, including 15 days of antenatal leave.
-An extra 15 days of leave may be granted if the employee experiences difficult childbirth.
-Employees who give birth to more than one baby in a single birth will be granted extra maternity leave of 15 days for each additional baby.
-If an employee suffers an early termination when she has been pregnant for fewer than four months, 15 days of leave will be granted.
+According to the Special Rules for Labour Protection of Female Employees, pregnant employees are generally given maternity leave of 98 days, including 15 days of antenatal leave.
+An extra 15 days of leave may be granted if the employee experiences a difficult child-birth.
+Employees who give birth to more than one baby in a single birth will be granted an extra term of maternity leave of 15 days for each additional baby.
+If an employee suffers an early termination after having been pregnant for less than four months, 15 days of leave will be granted.
 If an employee has an early termination after the fourth month of the pregnancy, 42 days of maternity leave will be granted.

 Local legislation may provide additional maternity leave according to the Population and Family Planning Law.
-For example, maternity leave is extended by 80 days in Shenzhen to 178 days; as of 25 November 2021, it was extended by 60 days in Shanghai to 158 days; and as of 26 November 2021, it was similarly extended in Beijing to 158 days.
+For example, maternity leave was extended by 80 days in Shenzhen to 178 days.
+On 25 November 2021 in Shanghai and on 26 November 2021 in Beijing, maternity leave was extended by 60 days to 158 days.